Real-Life Stories of Reclaiming Autoimmune Health

 - You can follow Deaglan on Instagram: @ibdkidwarrior.

 - Thank You to Our Podcast Sponsor: ShopAIP (57:27)

 - Gelatin and Collagen are healing foods recommended on the paleo autoimmune protocol, because they are building blocks for tissues throughout the body.
 They help repair leaky gut, support joint health, improve liver function, support weight management, and also strengthen hair, skin, nails, and bone.
 You can see why they’re recommended!
 So, what’s the difference between them?
 Their health benefits are the same, but their use in recipes is quite different.
 Gelatin has “gelling” properties, so it’s used in recipes like juice jello, homemade gummy candies, and gelatin eggs (used in AIP baking).
 Collagen doesn’t gel; instead, it dissolves in liquid.
-So, it’s often added to smoothies as a protein supplement, and there are also AIP protein powders that combine collagen with dehydrated fruits and vegetables for an added nutrient boost.
-You can buy all of these through ShopAIP.
+So, it’s often added to smoothies as a protein supplement.
+You can buy both varieties through ShopAIP.

 - An online store, where everything sold is compliant with the elimination-phase of the Paleo Autoimmune Protocol.
 ShopAIP sells a wide variety of products, including protein bars, AIP-friendly spice blends, cooking and baking ingredients, snacks, non-toxic skincare, and more.

 - If you’re a first-time customer, use the code PHOENIX for 10% off your order.
 Purchase here.